ulanliu/Covid_n_Monkeypox/README.md

 Please follow this [note](https://github.com/ziritrion/dataeng-zoomcamp/blob/main/notes/1_intro.md#user-content-gcp-initial-setup).

 If you have problems setting up the env, you can create a virtual machine for this project.

-Please follow this video and only need to follow these part:
+Please follow this [video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb) and only need to follow these parts:
 - Generating SSH keys
 - Creating a virtual machine on GCP
 - Connecting to the VM with SSH